Bob Hudson (American football, born 1930)

-Robert Willard Hudson (April 5, 1930 – October 15, 2018) is a former American football offensive lineman in the National Football League for the New York Giants, the Philadelphia Eagles, and the Washington Redskins.
-Hudson also played in the American Football League for the Dallas Texans and the Denver Broncos.
-He played college football at Clemson University and was drafted in the 12th round of the 1951 NFL Draft.
+Robert Willard Hudson (April 5, 1930 – October 15, 2018) was an American football offensive lineman in the National Football League (NFL) for the New York Giants, the Philadelphia Eagles, and the Washington Redskins.
+Hudson also played in the American Football League (AFL) for the Dallas Texans and the Denver Broncos.
+He played college football at Clemson University and was drafted in the 12th round of the 1951 NFL draft.

 Up until his death in 2018, he was living in Rowlett, Texas.